mhdmoh/Todo-List/README.md

   	- set a category for the task
   	- set a date for the task

-3.you can delete tasks and catagories
+3. you can delete tasks and catagories

-4.you can set a task as done
+4. you can set a task as done

-5.you can see the progress you made with the tasks
+5. you can see the progress you made with the tasks

-6.you can open a calendar view and check the tasks in a specific date
+6. you can open a calendar view and check the tasks in a specific date

-7.each day at 12:00 AM you will get a notification telling you how many tasks you have today
+7. each day at 12:00 AM you will get a notification telling you how many tasks you have today

 ## Used in this app :
 - constraintlayout